Moodboard to Image Style Bible

 Example Output

-A strong result includes a concise style north-star, a clear visual ruleset, prompt templates for multiple asset types, and a checklist that makes consistency decisions fast during review.
+A strong result includes a concise style north-star, a canonical reference recommendation, a clear visual ruleset, prompt templates for multiple asset types, and a checklist that makes consistency decisions fast during review.